I bet you’ve done it.

 Stand On The Shoulders of Giants

 When you first start a blog, writing great content isn’t enough to get noticed.

-You need powerful friends to help spread the word – established influencers with large, engaged audiences.
+You need powerful friends to help spread the word – established influencers with large, engaged audiences, and affiliates.

 But what if you don’t have these kinds of connections?
 Why on earth would busy people such as popular bloggers want to help you?
 You may even be afraid to ask them.